 1. Set Up Direct Deposits to Your Cash App Account or Cash Card

 You can set up direct deposits to your Cash App wallet by using it as a bank account.
 You’ll use the ABA routing transit number of your Cash App wallet or Cash Card.
+Here's how to transfer money from Venmo to Cash App without a bank account.

 - Step 1: Launch Cash App and click the balance at the bottom left corner of your screen.
 Doing so leads you to the My Cash section.